Pickens County Community Action Committee and Community Development Corporation, Inc.

 Youth Projects

-• Department of Labor Youth Build Program: Provide low income young people ages 16-24 work full-time for 6-24 months towards their GEDs or high school diplomas while learning job skills by building or renovating in their communities.
-Emphasis is placed on leadership development, community service, and the creation of a positive min-community of adults and youth committed to each other’s success.
+• Department of Labor Youth Build Program: Provide low-income young people ages 16-24 work full-time for 6-24 months towards their GEDs or high school diplomas while learning job skills by building or renovating in their communities.
+Emphasis is placed on leadership development, community service, and the creation of a positive mini community of adults and youth committed to each other’s success.
 At exit they are placed in college, jobs, or both.
+We offer certifications in Pharmacy Tech, Construction and partner with our local community college for other certifications.